 The course aims to encourage and develop students' ability to enjoy the experience of reading literature in different forms.
-They will engage with a range of poetry, drama and prose texts from around the world that have been written in English.
-Texts will be studied from a technical point of view but also from a cultural point of view.
+They will engage with a range of poetry, drama and prose texts from different time periods.
+Texts will be studied critically, considering the context in which they were written.
+Students will be encouraged to develop an informed personal response.

-Component 1 - Poetry and Prose 50 %
+Component 1 - Poetry and Modern Prose 60%

-Students will study one novel and one set of poetry and answer a question on each in the examination.
+Students will study one set of poetry from a range of literary periods, and one modern novel.
+They will answer a question on each in the examination, the poetry question testing skills of comparison.
+As well as this, they will write a response about an unseen poem.
 This is a closed text exam, so texts cannot be taken into the examination.
-This question will require an informed personal response, testing knowledge of the content of the text; an understanding of characters, relationships, situations and themes; an understanding of the writer's intention and methods of language use.
+This question will require an informed personal response, testing knowledge of the content of the texts; an understanding of characters, relationships, situations and themes; analytical skills to demonstrate an understanding of the writer's intention and how language, form, structure and contextual factors can be used to create meaning.

-Texts for examination 2025:
+Possible texts for examination:

-- To Kill a Mockigbird (Harper Lee), - 15 Selected Poems from Songs of Ourselves
+- To Kill a Mockigbird (Harper Lee), - 16 Selected Poems from the Pearson Edexcel Anthology

-Component 2 - Drama - 25%
+Component 2 - Modern Drama and Literary Heritage Texts - 40%